reflex-dev/reflex-web/blog/2025-10-27-top-10-data-visualization-libraries.md

 It integrates seamlessly with Python's scientific stack, working well with libraries like NumPy and pandas.
 Additionally, Matplotlib supports rendering in various environments, such as Jupyter notebooks, Python scripts, and web applications.
 Whether you're producing high-quality publication figures or simple exploratory plots, Matplotlib remains a foundational tool in data visualization.

 If you want to include Matplotlib in your web apps, reflex-pyplot provides a wrapper around Matplotlib's Pyplot functionality.
 The pyplot component allows you to display any Matplotlib plot directly in your app, making it easier to integrate these visualizations into web-based projects.
-For more details, check out [Pyplot in Reflex](https://reflex.dev/docs/library/graphing/other-charts/plotly/).
+For more details, check out [Matplotlib in Reflex](https://reflex.dev/docs/library/graphing/other-charts/pyplot/).

 ### Key Strengths:
 - Highly customizable and versatile, allowing users to create almost any type of 2D plot.